lcwheeler/jekyll-now/about.md

 is engaged.
 Additionally, I have a strong interest in promoting policies of open science and broader collaboration among scientists.
 One major problem I have encountered is the ability to both find and share resources for the development of teaching tools.
-Currently, I am working with one of my peers to develop an online tool for sharing teaching resources and ideas.
+Currently, I am working with one of my peers to develop an online repository for sharing teaching resources and ideas.

 ### Contact me